-According to Commerse, “racial healing” is a term introduced to the world by veteran healers whose community activism far surpassed an expose of the effects of systemic white supremacy on all who live under its influence.
+According to Commerse, “racial healing” is a term introduced by veteran healers whose activism exposed the systemic nature of white supremacy on all who live under its influence.
 “We use a time-tested teaching method engaging the whole person.
-Our wide variety of materials is selected to make for an unforgettable class.”
+Our multi-media approach makes for an unforgettable class.”

-The class is conducted in West African ritual space, where students will have tough conversations in heart language…and emerge changed.
+The class is conducted in West African ritual space where students engage in tough conversations in heart language… and emerge changed.